socketry/async-container/README.md

 ### Controller

-A controller manages the life-cycle of a container.
-It handles receiving SIGHUP and recreating the container as required.
+The controller provides the life-cycle management for one or more containers of processes.
+It provides behaviour like starting, restarting, reloading and stopping.
+You can see some [example implementations in Falcon](https://github.com/socketry/falcon/blob/master/lib/falcon/controller/).
+If the process running the controller receives `SIGHUP` it will recreate the container gracefully.

 ```ruby
 require 'async/container'